“Pt is legally blind”

 Ask the Right Questions

-Why does this patient have low vision?
+Why does this patient have a low vision?
 How bad is their acuity?
 Are they wearing the best possible glasses for their diagnosis?
-With this information, we will be better able to assess the functional implications of this patients reduced vision and come up with the most effective strategies to keep them independent and safe.
+With this information, we will be better able to assess the functional implications of these patients reduced vision and come up with the most effective strategies to keep them independent and safe.